DC Public Works Expands Biodiesel Truck Fleet With Optimus Technologies' Advanced Fuel Systems

 The DPW began an evaluation of the technology in 2018, when the Optimus system was installed on six garbage and recycling trucks.
 The Vector System allows these medium and heavy-duty vehicles to run on pure biodiesel, a cleaner fuel solution produced from waste fats and oils.
 The success of the technology prompted the department to amend an existing order of 17 refuse trucks to include the Optimus biodiesel system prior to their delivery to the DPW.

 Additionally, in conjunction with delivery of the new B100 vehicles, DPW installed a 12,500 gallon refueling station on-site to support the project expansion.
 The station is equipped with Optimus’ SMARTFuel RFID technology that limits refueling solely to vehicles that are equipped to utilize B100.
-The biodiesel fuel for DPW’s trucks is being supplied by North America’s largest producer of biodiesel, Renewable Energy Group (REG).
+The biodiesel fuel for DPW’s trucks is being supplied by North America’s largest producer of biodiesel, Chevron Renewable Energy Group.

-“As the demand for emissions reduction strategies continues to grow across fleets and municipalities, we are well-positioned to provide B100 and biofuel blending options to our customers,” said Jon Scharingson, Executive Director, Sales & Marketing for REG.
-“As REG expands our business downstream, B100 is a cleaner fuel solution we can offer today, and the D.C.
+“As the demand for emissions reduction strategies continues to grow across fleets and municipalities, we are well-positioned to provide B100 and biofuel blending options to our customers,” said Jon Scharingson, Executive Director, Strategic Initiatives for .Chevron Renewable Energy Group.
+“As we expands our business downstream, B100 is a cleaner fuel solution we can offer today, and the D.C.
 Department of Public Works is just one example of how we are doing that.”